Updated: Jul 16

 Despite criticisms about being too ‘soft on crime’, the Norwegian prison system has developed into one of the best in the world.
 It is a triumphant testimony to how prisons can work.
 The challenge lies in instituting these changes worldwide through reforms in prison and the criminal justice system as a whole.

-If legislators wish to alleviate the growing prison problem and ameliorate the ineffective outcomes of imprisonment, they must enact sentencing reforms that will channel more low-level non-violent offenders into community correction settings, promote rehabilitation through programs such as earned credit, and implement release programs for geriatric and chronically ill people who no longer pose a threat to society.
+In conclusion, if legislators wish to alleviate the growing prison problem and ameliorate the ineffective outcomes of imprisonment, they must enact sentencing reforms that will channel more low-level non-violent offenders into community correction settings, promote rehabilitation through programs such as earned credit, and place an emphasis on social reintegration over punishment.

 Thus, while prisons work to incapacitate and deter (albeit to a limited extent), the majority of prisons fail to reduce recidivism rates by not equipping prisoners with employable skills or allowing the maintenance of familial relationships; fail to provide appropriately funded rehabilitation services to address motivations for crime; fail to protect juvenile offenders from a life of crime through traumatisation and early exposure to violence; and fail to reduce the incarcerated population due to high recidivism rates and lack of sentencing reform.